smu160/smu160.github.io/content/posts/recv.md

 ### Background

-Learning how to use the sockets API was one of the most rewarding programming experiences I had, but there are a myriad of caveats that can snag up even seasoned developers.
+Learning how to use the sockets API was one of the most rewarding programming experiences I had, but there are a myriad of caveats that can snag even seasoned developers.
 Let’s take a look at one of these potential pitfalls and attempt to address it.

 ### The recv system call